 I was born in Munich/Germany in the (early) 1970s where I lived until finishing high school.
-Since 2005 I have been living and working mostly in Istanbul.
-What happened in between concerning education and professional experiences you can find below.
+From 2005 until the summer of 2018 I lived and worked mostly in Istanbul.
+Since October 2018 I have been working as a project manger for the Berghof Foundation’s “Regional Peace Support” Program in the Turkey project.
+I am based in Berlin.
+What happened in between Munich and Berlin concerning education and professional experiences, you can find below.

 I started my university education in 1994 at the Free University of Berlin, studying political science at the prestigious Otto-Suhr Institute.
 After finishing the undergraduate studies, I studied one year at Indiana University and finished my master’s in Berlin in 2000 with a thesis on civil society in Turkey and Egypt.
 Afterwards I studied the post-graduate Euromasters in Bath, Paris (Sciences Po) and Madrid (Carlos III).
 During my time in Istanbul, I made a master’s in peace studies at the distance learning University of Hagen (2008).

 For a more detailed CV you can also consult my linkedin page, https://www.linkedin.com/in/ekrem-eddy-guzeldere/

 This website was launched first in 2012 and relaunched in February 2018.
 I collect here examples of my work since the mid-2000s, be it for think tanks, as a journalist or academic.